shubham4653/shubham4653/ReadMe.md

 # 💫 About Me:
-I am currently a student at VIT Chennai pursuing btech Computer Science
+I am currently a student at VIT Chennai pursuing Btech Computer Science

 ## 🌐 Socials: